openziti-test-kitchen/go-http/README.md

 # go-http
-A GoLang HTTP(s) server hosting over Ziti
+Examples of GoLang HTTP(s) server being hosted on an OpenZiti overlay network.